Named: Retirement village keeping widow's $790,000

 Two sources and the village's manager identified the place but Consumer did not name it when it published the case of 'Mary', aged 80, who says she's in financial limbo because she can't get the $790,000 out that she paid.

 She left the village after only a year but soon after, her husband was diagnosed with terminal cancer and had to be moved to a different place with hospital-level care.
-She couldn't afford weekly fees at the village and for her husband's hospital-level care.
+She couldn't afford weekly fees at the village on top of her husband's hospital-level care.

-So last September, she told the village operator she needed to go, terminate her licence to occupy and said she wanted to get her money back.
-She left 10 months ago in November
+So last September, she told the village operator she needed to go, terminated her licence to occupy and said she wanted to get her money back.
+She left 10 months ago in November.

-Consumer said occupation rights agreements which village residents signed required them to pay a lump sum, from $200,000 to more than $1.5m, for a licence to occupy the unit.
+Consumer said occupation rights agreements which village residents signed required them to pay a lump sum, from $200,000 to more than $1.5 million, for a licence to occupy the unit.

 The woman's daughter said she would only be repaid about $730,000 because the amount originally paid by her parents would not be returned in full.